 Weber Rapid Fire Chimney Starter: $15

 Total Estimated Accessory Cost: $15

-The Weber Performer Platinum Charcoal Grill
+The Weber Performer Deluxe Charcoal Grill

-The only highly recommended accessory is a $20 Coleman Propane Hose and Adapter that converts the tiny camping size propane cylinder connection to a full size 20# gas grill-style propane tank.
+The only highly recommended accessory is an under $20 Coleman Propane Hose and Adapter that converts the tiny camping size propane cylinder connection to a full size 20# gas grill-style propane tank.
 If you don’t have a tank, that’s another $30.
 The availability of plenty of gas when you need it is, in our opinion, a mandatory modification to the Performer.

-Weber Performer Platinum Charcoal Grill Summary:
+Weber Performer Deluxe Charcoal Grill Summary: